rossetti/KSLBook/docs/02-Chapter2.md

 <p class="caption">(\#fig:ErlangHist)Histogram for Erlang Generated Data</p>
 </div>

+Notice that the histogram looks like an Erlang distribution and the estimated results are what we would expect for an Erlang distribution with $k=5$ and $\theta = 10$.

 To illustrate a couple of other examples consider the following code.
 In this code, the previously noted relationship between normal random variables and lognormal random variables is demonstrated in the first 6 lines of the code.

 ```kt